AscendingPassage.com HOME PAGE.

 repetition.
 They seem to have some mysterious secret to convey to one

-expressiveness of their attitudes their hands do not move.
+expressiveness of their attitudes, their hands do not move.
 And

 hieroglyphs, too, repeated to infinity, envelop you on all sides like

-a multiple woof of mystery.
+a multiple tapestry of mystery.

 more precise.
 Cold, hard rays penetrate through the immense ruin,